osrs-rs/osrs-bytes/.github/readme.md

 ## Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `osrs-buffer` by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `osrs-bytes` by you, shall be licensed as MIT, without any additional terms or conditions.